misiektoja/spotify_monitor/docs/setup-and-first-run.md

 <a id="start-monitoring"></a>
 ### Start monitoring

-Before monitoring, [follow the Spotify user](configuration.md#following-the-monitored-user) from the account represented by your configured credentials.
+Before monitoring, make sure the target shares listening activity with the account represented by your configured credentials.
+See [Following the Monitored User](configuration.md#following-the-monitored-user).

 Start monitoring with a complete Spotify profile URL, a `spotify:user:` URI or a user ID.
 The first two PyPI examples use a positional target.
 The third uses a saved `TARGET_USER_URI_ID`: